kylegilman/video-embed-thumbnail-generator/readme.txt

 == Upgrade Notice ==

+= 4.6.3 =
+The plugin is still completely free until version 5.0.
+Video.js users will notice an updated player design if updating from 4.5.5.

 = 4.6.2 =
 The plugin is still completely free until version 5.0.
 Video.js users will notice an updated player design if updating from 4.5.5.